Sebastian-Fitzner/veams.org/resources/templating/data/pages/generator/prompts/generator__gruntPlugins.md

 Veams provides standard Grunt plugins.
 These are:

- * [grunt-combine-mq](https://github.com/frontendfriends/grunt-combine-mq) - When you use mixins for media queries in your Sass files, you can combine your media queries with this module.
  * [grunt-concurrent](https://github.com/sindresorhus/grunt-concurrent) - Run grunt tasks concurrently.
  * [grunt-contrib-clean](https://github.com/gruntjs/grunt-contrib-clean) - Clean your directories.
  * [grunt-contrib-cssmin](https://github.com/gruntjs/grunt-contrib-cssmin) - Minify your CSS.